SilverJolteon/FreedomDX/README.md

     > The gathering hall select mode (Auto/Manual) now persists through reloads.
 The game will now remember which option you last selected.
   - ### Gathering Hall Cursor Persistence
     > The game now remembers the last hall you joined and keeps the cursor on it.
+  - ### Dual Blades and Heavy Bowgun Weapon Icons
+    > Normally, Dual Blades use the Sword and Shield icon and Heavy Bowgun uses the Light Bowgun icon, they now have their own.
+(Displayed next to your hunter's name).

 ## Fixes:
   - ### Input Drop Fix